MariaPriscila/desafio_TDS/README.md

 - Clone the repository
 - Open the project in your IDE
-- Configure the environment variables in the application.properties file
+- Configure the environment variables in the application.properties file(You can find the file in the resources folder)
 - Configure the environment variables in the docker-compose.yml file
 - MongoDB is running in a docker container.
 You can use the provided docker-compose file to run it.
 - Run the application